esodan/vala-tips-tricks/polimorphims.md

 GObject provides a runtime type system to identify different properties.
 Because is runtime, you can't assume its value at any time and will change next execution.
 See [GObject Documentation](https://developer.gnome.org/gobject/stable/gobject-Type-Information.html) to learn more about.

+## Type Registration

+Once an object is created it is registered in `GObject` type system, allowing you to use `object is YourBaseObject` .
+If you try to use a type without registration will above sentences will always fail at runtime.
+Use `typeof(YourBaseObject)` in order to register your type.

+This is a problem for libraries, because they couldn't have all your types initialized before its use.
+Make shure to call an initialization method at each entry point of your library.

 A type should be registered before to use it.
 By knowing its value you can know if it is fundamental or derived from other, like a subclass or implementing an interface.

 When you instantiate a class, GObject register it in type system, then you can use it.
 Abstract classes and interfaces are registered when its `*get_type()` is used.